Sagar2366/LearnWithSagar/CKAD/contributing.md

-## Instructions to participate in CKAD Scholarship tracks
+## Instructions to contribute to CKAD repository